Crazy Horse: Early exploits and title of "Shirt Wearer"

 In 1864, after the Third Colorado Cavalry decimated Cheyenne and Arapaho in the Sand Creek Massacre, Oglala and Minneconjou bands allied with them against the U.S. military.
 Crazy Horse was present at the Battle of Platte Bridge and the Battle of Red Buttes in July 1865.
 Because of his fighting ability and his generosity to the tribe, in 1865, Crazy Horse was named an Ogle Tanka Un ("Shirt Wearer", or war leader) by the tribe.
+For a Lakota in his mid-twenties, this honor demonstrated how highly esteemed Crazy Horse was among his people.